wxleong/tpm2-provision-service/README.md

 # Project tpm20

 - You may modify the project [tpm20](tpm20) using any Java IDE that supports Maven project (e.g., IntelliJ)
-- A Windows machine with built-in TPM 2.0 is needed for most of the JUnit tests.
-Find your TPM version by Windows+R then input `tpm.msc`.
+- The project test suite requires Windows machine with built-in TPM 2.0.
+Find this information by Windows+R then input `tpm.msc`.

 # Prepare Docker Image

-Alternatively, you may launch the service using docker.
+You may launch the service using docker.

 Build from scratch:
 ```